rOY369/Docs/work/IoT/SOM site testing plan.md

 	- Where internet connectivity is reliable.
 	- FORTIS Noida
 - Region Preferences
 	- Where site team has reported maximum times of device restart cases.
+(Manash + SI Team)
-		- Ensure no power supply problems or any other physical problems in the region
+		- Ensure no power supply problems or any other physical problems in the region (Manash)
 		- Confirm with SI team
 	- Where network strength is average.
-(Between 60% - 100%)
+(Between 60% - 100%) (SI Team)
 		- Network strength should be good enough to at least carry out the tests.
 - Controller Preferences
 	- Where resource consumption on avg. is more than x.